walmartlabs/eslint-config-defaults/README.md

 This package includes the following complete and ready to use configurations:

 - `defaults` - The default ESLint config
+- `defaults/configurations/eslint` - The default ESLint config
+- `defaults/configurations/walmart` - Config used on Walmart and WalmartLabs projects
 - `defaults/configurations/off` - Turns off all rules.
 This will be ESLint's default after 1.0.0
 - `defaults/configurations/es5-browser` - The default ES5 config with browser globals
 - `defaults/configurations/es5-node` - The default ES5 config with node globals and rules